lavary/crunz/README.md

 * * * * * /command/to/run >> /var/log/crons/cron.log
 ```

-This sort of actions have been automated in Crunz.
+This kind of output logging has been automated in Crunz.
 To automatically send each event's output to a log file, we can set `log_output` and `output_log_file` options in the configuration file accordingly:

 ```yaml
 # Configuration settings